corrode/course/README.md

 ```

 **Important Notes**:
-- The CLI currently requires a running course server at `localhost:3000`.
-For standalone practice, use the manual testing approach below.
+- The CLI requires a running course server.
+See the server setup section below, or use manual testing for offline practice.
 - After completing an exercise, you can submit again with `--pedantic` to earn a ⭐ star by passing additional formatting and linting checks!

 ### Three Ways to Practice